Artemis051/Recipe-Sharing-App/README.md

 ## License

-This project is licensed under the [License Name].
+This project is licensed under the MIT License.

+Copyright (c) 2024 Artemis051